 Evidence Based Medicine is a concept developed to free the world of healthcare from individual opinions of all sorts of “experts” , “gurus” and allow decisions to be based on unbiased, objective, scientific reserach data.
 Soon however, this noble cause was misinterpreted by some as the demand for the highest level of research in order to accept that a procedure is justified.
 The highest level of evidence is a Randomised Controlled Trial (RCT) , something that requires significant time and costs to be materialised and which in some cases is simply impossible for technical or ethical reasons.
 Full stop, emphasis on the “impossible”.

 In the last few years however, many “hysteric” calls have surfaced about several medical procedures, implying that unless there is a prospective or randomised clinical trial to support it, a procedure is based on “weak” evidence or is unfounded.

 It is well established that plaque is the cause of periodontal disease and similarly that flossing (or better “interdental cleaning” of which flossing is one way ) can disturb biofilm and prevent disease.
 Clinical and in vitro studies provide a good understanding for this.
 However, we do not have the highest level of evidence to prove it, like a randomised trial.
 This is simply not feasible.
 Such a trial would take many years and would need to involve many people, as periodontal disease is a very slow process.
+This people would have to be closely and prospectively observed, to comply for long periods with study requirements and many qualified clinicians to spend time to observe and record the data.
 The cost of such as study would be huge!
+The benefits? hmmm…

 Seriously!
 Furthermore, there is an ethical loophole, as such a study would require a group of patients to be asked to not clean between their teeth for comparison purposes, something no ethical committee will allow!